novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-129.md

 ‘I don't have such big dreams, though?’

-It seemed that Kim Tae-hyun had mistaken the conversation he had with Son Jung-ui earlier for grand plans to dominate the network and logistics infrastructure.
+It seemed that Kim Tae-hyun had mistaken the conversation he had with Son Jung-yi earlier for grand plans to dominate the network and logistics infrastructure.

 ‘I told the chairman before, my dream is just to be a filial son, a good husband, and a respected father.’